Flamurtari FC: European record

 At an international level, Flamurtari are best known for a series of good results obtained in the late 1980s, being one of the most successful Albanian teams in the history of European Competitions.
-In the 1986–87 UEFA Cup season, they played against Barcelona, who eliminated them with a 1–1 scorline in Vlorë and a 0–0 draw in Barcelona.
+In the 1986–87 UEFA Cup season, they played against Barcelona, who eliminated them with a 1–1 scoreline in Vlorë and a 0–0 draw in Barcelona.
 In the next season, Flamurtari managed to knock out Partizan as 2–0 in Vlorë and 1–2 in Belgrade and Wismut Aue as 0–1 in Aue and 2–0 in Vlorë before losing again to Barcelona as 1–4 in Barcelona and 1–0 in Vlorë.
 In the 2009–10 UEFA Europa League campaign, they faced Motherwell from the Scottish Premier League.
 The team put in a strong performance despite playing against technically gifted opponents to record a 1–0 home victory.
 However, despite going to Scotland with confidence boosted, they were beaten 8–1.